 - O(1): Whatever the number of elements, the time is always identical.

-- O(ln(n)): For our list it means that ln(1000000)≈14 operations to realize the algorithm
+- O(ln(n)): For our list, it means that ln(1000000)≈14 operations to realize the algorithm

 In order of complexity (from the fastest to the slowest): 1, ln(n), n, n ln(n), n2, en

 It is a twice-chained circular list.
 This makes it possible to make head and tail insertions at 0(1).
-Indeed to insert a element in tail, it is enough to insert it before the head element because the list is circular.
+Indeed to insert an element in the tail, it is enough to insert it before the head element because the list is circular.
 To search for an item you have to browse the entire list item by item until you find the right one, which is not the most efficient.

-Its operations are identicals to List.
+List.
 However, the items in the table are sorted in ascending order.
 When adding, it is necessary to start by looking for his place in the table.
 For this, a dichotomous search is performed (O(log(n)).
 The rest of the operations are strictly identical to the insertion in an unsorted list.

 The HashSet is a hash table with resolution of collisions by coalesced chaining.
 To insert an element, the function starts by computing the hash value using the GetHashCode method and thus deduces the index of the element in the array (hash modulo size of the array).
-If there are already an element at this position (this is called conflict), a chaining principle is used.
+If there is already an element at this position (this is called conflict), a chaining principle is used.
 That is, we look for an empty bucket from the end of the table and add the element.
 At the position we should have inserted the element we added information indicating the index that was used to store a value having the same hash value.
 To find an element, you calculate its hash and fetch the element at the corresponding index.
 If the value in this box matches the value you are looking for: Bingo.
-Otherwise you look at whether there was a collision (there is a link to another element) and you follow the link.
+Otherwise, you look at whether there was a collision (there is a link to another element) and you follow the link.
 If it is still not the right value, you keep going until there is no more link to follow.
 A hash function is considered good if there are no more than 5 elements in the collection having the same hash value.
 On average the search is in O(1).
 However, if the hash function is bad and generates too much collision, the search can be in O(n).

 The SortedSet is implemented with a Red-Black tree (or two-color tree).
 This is a balanced search binary tree.
 All operations are done in O(log(n)).